cleolibrary/CLEO-Redux/docs/en/using-memory-64.md

     Memory.WriteFloat(address, 1.0, false, false)
 ```

 where `address` is a variable storing the memory location, `1.0` is the value to write, the first `false` means it's not necessary to change the memory protection with `VirtualProtect` (the address is already writable).
 The second `false` is the value of the `ib` flag that instructs CLEO to treat the `address` either as an absolute address (`ib` = `false`) or a relative offset to the current image base address (`ib` = `true`).
-As the definitive editions use the ASLR feature their absolute memory addresses change when the game runs because the start address changes.
+Due to an ASLR feature memory addresses could change when the game runs because the base address changes.
 Consider the following example:

 ```
 0x1400000000 ImageBase